Department of Mass Communication

 Nicole Renee Hendricks, PHD, Visiting Assistant Professor of Mass Communication, Department of Mass Communication, PHD, Univ of Southern Mississippi; MA, Ball State University; BA, Quincy College

-Nam Young Kim, PHD, Associate Professor and Acting Chair of Mass Communication, Department of Mass Communication, PHD, LSU & A&M College; MA, Penn State Un-Univ Park; MAC, Sookmyung Women's University; BA, Sookmyung Women's University
+Nam Young Kim, PHD, Professor and Chair of Mass Communication, Department of Mass Communication, PHD, LSU & A&M College; MA, Penn State Un-Univ Park; MAC, Sookmyung Women's University; BA, Sookmyung Women's University

-Mia Chandra Long Anderson, PHD, Associate Dean CAM; Professor and Acting Chair of Mass Communication, Department of Mass Communication, PHD, Univ of Alabama-Tuscaloosa; MS, Univ of Tennessee-Knoxville; BA, Univ of Georgia
+Mia Chandra Long Anderson, PHD, Professor of Mass Communication; Interim Dean, CAM, Department of Mass Communication, PHD, Univ of Alabama-Tuscaloosa; MS, Univ of Tennessee-Knoxville; BA, Univ of Georgia

 Wojciech Lorenc, MFA, Professor of Mass Communication, Department of Mass Communication, MFA, Depaul University; BA, Columbia College-Chicago